 • Bangerter Filter: This particular filter is placed on the eyeglass lens of the stronger eye.
 The filter blurs the stronger eye and, like an eye patch, works to restorative the weaker eye.

-Still, Patient experiences sudden vision loss trusted source, it should be treated as a medical emergency, and they should seek medical attention snappily.
+A Patient experiences sudden vision loss just by chance on closing one eye while playing or at school.
+It should be treated as a medical emergency, and they should seek medical attention immediately.
 To diagnose vision loss, a consultant may conduct an eye examination.
 They may shine a light in the person’s eyes or ask them to read the letters on a table to measure their vision.
 Diagnosis include a neurological examination to test the function of the eyes and brain.

 Amblyopia is a usual cause of vision loss in children.
 Little one should have early and regular vision screening so consultant can identify vision problems.
 Treatments, like as a patch or spectacles, can be effective when started at the earliest before vision loss is severe.
 Pediatricians and schools offer vision checkup.
 Talk to your consultant if you notice any vision or eye problems in your child.

 Earlier , it was thought that adults or children beyond 8 years of age cannot be offered any treatment for lazy eye.
 Good News.
 Now the AI based softwares of Vision therapy are available like Bynocs, Curesee, Revital Vision, iNET etc which have shown promising results in tretment of amblyopia and eyestrain issues.
 These can be doen post squint correction to improve binocularity and stereopsis/ depth perception.